 In Kenya, it is illegal to produce, sell, or use plastic entirely.

-But, as a conscious traveller you should know that from all plastic waste, single-use bottles are the most harmful.
+But, as a conscious traveler, you should know that of all plastic waste, single-use bottles are the most harmful.

-Joint research organised by the Adventure Travel Trade Association in association with Travelers Against Plastic has concluded that each adventure travel operator uses almost 30,000 single-use plastic water bottles per year.
+Joint research organized by the Adventure Travel Trade Association in association with Travelers Against Plastic has concluded that each adventure travel operator uses almost 30,000 single-use plastic water bottles per year.

-“Reducing plastic waste while travelling is critical.
+“Reducing plastic waste while traveling is critical.
 Plastic ends up in nature, poisoning the environment, killing wildlife.
-We can reduce the waste generated with reusable bottles and filtration systems,” says CEO Shannon Stowell.
+We can reduce the waste generated with reusable bottles and filtration systems,”